feyeandal/feye.website/data/blog/OSMPH-holds-face-to-face-mapathon.md

 On behalf of the OSM-Philippines, I would like to thank our participants for joining us!
 I would also like to thank our sponsors for supporting us!
 We hope to see you again next month ;)

+PS.
 Thank you, OSM-PH, Mapbeks, and [YouthMappers](https://youthmappers.org) for the freebies!

-To access the photos from the mapathon, please visit this [repository](https://github.com/feyeandal/osmph2022_mapathon).
+_To access the photos from the mapathon, please visit this [repository](https://github.com/feyeandal/osmph2022_mapathon)._